Moharram Navidkia: International career

-He was first selected to the national team during the West Asian Football Federation tournament in 2002, which was held in Syria.
+Navidkia was first selected to the Iran national team during the West Asian Football Federation tournament in 2002, which was held in Syria.
 He made his debut for Iran against Jordan in August 2002.
 His biggest achievement was winning the gold medal of the 2002 Asian Games with Iran U-23 in Busan, where he continued his impressive display during the games.
 He played in the 2006 FIFA World Cup qualification for Team Melli.

-Having been selected among Iran's reserve men for the 2006 World Cup, he was called up to join the team in Germany to replace injured Sattar Zare.
+Having been selected among Iran's reserve men for the 2006 FIFA World Cup, he was called up to join the team in Germany to replace injured Sattar Zare.
 He bid his farewell to national team in December 2009.
 In May 2011, he was called up to Iran national team by Carlos Queiroz, but he rejected the offer due to his "several injuries and surgeries" which makes him unable to play for both national team and club.